huaweicloud/terraform-provider-huaweicloud/website/docs/r/dds_instance_v3.html.markdown

 * `backup_strategy` - (Optional) Specifies the advanced backup policy.
 The structure is described below.
 Changing this creates a new instance.

+* `ssl` - (Optional) Specifies whether to enable or disable SSL.
+Defaults to true.
+  Changing this creates a new instance.

 The `datastore` block supports:

 * `type` - (Required) Specifies the DB engine.
 'DDS-Community' and 'DDS-Enhanced' are supported.